 What to expect

 Lamai Beach Koh Samui is the second most popular beach on the island.
 This beach is incredibly long with white sand and perfect blue water.
 When visiting, watch out for signs indicating to swim within the net.
 This is due to the box jellyfish that sometimes make an appearance.
-There are plenty of water sport activities available for those looking for a thrill such as jet skiing, banana boats, and even fly boarding and jetpacks.
+There are plenty of water sport activities available for those looking for a thrill.
+You’ll find jet skiing, banana boats, and even fly boarding and jetpacks.

 Along the beach you’ll find no shortage of sun beds, bars and cafes.
 Although the beach has many different dining and relaxation options, the beach is much more laid back and quieter than the more popular beach on Koh Samui, Chaweng Beach.